nystudio107/craft-imageoptimize/docs/docs/using.md

 `.loadingStrategy('eager')` is the default, which causes the image to be loader eagerly.

-You'd typically want this for "above the fold" images that should be rendered as soon as possible.
+You’d typically want this for "above the fold" images that should be rendered as soon as possible.

 ```twig
     {% set asset = entry.myAssetField.one() %}